Have you ever been the last one in the parking lot at school? If not, high five to YOU for mastering your teacher productivity!

 If I knew a task would realistically take me 30 minutes to complete, I’d set a timer and get to work.
 Knowing that timer was ticking away kept me on task with a singular focus.

 There you have it!
-Five tried and true tips to increase your productivity as a teacher.
+Five tried and true tips for increasing teacher productivity.
 By using lists, templates, a curriculum map, batch prepping, and setting a timer, you can streamline your workflow and get more done in less time.
-What are some of your favorite tips for increasing productivity?
-Share them with me on Instagram!